Policies

 Account Number- 17074001412711

-Once you have made a transaction, send a screenshot or copy of the transaction by email.
+Once a transaction is made, please send a screenshot or copy of the transaction by email.
 The publication details (Issue Number and date) will be communicated to you as soon as publication charges have been received.

 There are no charges other than the publication fee (stated above), which is received only after acceptance of manuscript.